-As it turns out, how parents model their self-esteem significantly impacts how a teen will develop self-esteem.
+As it turns out, how parents model their own self-esteem significantly impacts how a teen will develop self-esteem.
 “Kids don’t exist in a vacuum,” notes Dr. Emanuele.
 “They are a product of their environments and world.
 If a parent is struggling with self-esteem, that’s being modeled, and the child is picking up the same thought patterns and behaviors.”

 Keep Communication Open

 Be regularly engaged with your teen.
 Ask questions.
-Ensure they know they can tell you anything.
+Ensure that they know they can tell you absolutely anything.
 “Don’t push but check in regularly, and eventually, if you’re really trying to connect, they will talk,” Dr. Emanuele assures.